270292082/Hope4All/README.md

 # Hope4All
-An app that is made to find missing people in case of natural disasters.
+An app that is made to find missing people in case of natural disasters and serious unfortunate events.